Zhao Huang

-Zhao Huang (趙鍠) (died 889) was a warlord late in the Chinese dynasty Tang Dynasty, who ruled Xuanshe Circuit (宣歙, headquartered in modern Xuancheng, Anhui) as its governor (觀察使, Guanchashi) from 887 to his death at the hands of rival Yang Xingmi in 889.
+Zhao Huang (趙鍠) (died 889) was a warlord late in the Chinese Tang dynasty, who ruled Xuanshe Circuit (宣歙, headquartered in modern Xuancheng, Anhui) as its governor (觀察使, Guanchashi) from 887 to his death at the hands of rival Yang Xingmi in 889.

 Background

 Little is known about Zhao Huang's background, as there was no biography of his in either of the official histories of Tang, the Old Book of Tang and the New Book of Tang.
 What was known that he, at an early age, formed a friendship with Zhu Wen — who would later be a major warlord.

 As of 887, Zhao was the prefect of Chi Prefecture (池州, in modern Chizhou, Anhui), which belonged to Xuanshe Circuit, when the much larger Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu), ruled by the military governor (Jiedushi) Gao Pian, fell into internecine warfare between Gao's favorite sorcerer Lü Yongzhi and Gao's officer Bi Shiduo.
 Bi, who put Huainan's capital Yang Prefecture (揚州) under siege but was unable to capture it quickly, decided to seek aid from Qin Yan the governor of Xuanshe, offering the Huainan military governorship to Qin if they could jointly prevail.
 Before Qin's forces arrived, however, Yang Prefecture fell to Bi.
 Bi nevertheless still offered the military governorship to Qin, who went to Yang Prefecture to assume the post.
 Qin made Zhao the acting governor of Xuanshe to replace him.